JIACHENG135/Electron-React-Book-Searcher/README.md

 - Download book from baidu netdisk.
 I'm not a pirate lover.
 If you think this project hurts your copyright plz contact me.
 I will revoke any information related to your copyright.

 Incoming
-- User register and ligin:
+- User register and login:
   - Only logged in user can get pass code
   - User can collect books
   - User can make ratings of a book